What is Static Website, Structure and How to Create?

 - Save the file as staticpage.html on your local desktop.

-- Open the file using any browser like Chrome, Firefox or Internet Explorer.
+- Open the file using any browser like Chrome or Firefox.
 (Double clicking on the file will open it in the default web browser).

 The HTML file opened with Chrome will look like as shown in the picture below.